HiFaraz/node-playbook/README.md

 ### Problem / Context
 Mobile development often requires learning new technologies and can increase complexity via context switching.
 ### Recommended Solution
 Use React Native.
-Since you've already learned and used React for your JavaScript web app you already know React, you don't have to learn anything new to build your mobile app.
-You can even completely reuse components from your web app in your mobile app as Facebook as reimplemented flexbox and common CSS properties on mobile.
+Since you've already learned and used React for your JavaScript web app you already know React and don't have to learn anything new to build your mobile app.
+You can even completely reuse components from your web app in your mobile app as Facebook has reimplemented flexbox and common CSS properties on mobile.
 Simply run the [react-native-cli](https://www.npmjs.com/package/react-native-cli) to generate your app and you'll be all set.
 You can still use Atom as your IDE and the React Native documentation is well-written and covers most mobile topics from making API calls to core animation libraries.

 # Developing desktop applications
 This section covers problems commonly encountered with developing and distributing desktop applications.